Sign Up

 Professional Boundaries

-A CNA needs to communicate well with patients, their families, nurses, doctors, and therapists.
-Sometimes, it's easy to think, ‘Maybe I’m wrong, I should not say anything.’
-It is wise to keep in mind that everyone is wrong from time to time, including doctors, nurses, and therapists, and in the interests of the patient, it is better to speak up and voice your concerns.
+A CNA needs to communicate well with patients, their families, nurses, primary care providers, and therapists.
+Sometimes, it's easy to think, "Maybe I'm wrong, I should not say anything."
+It is wise to keep in mind that everyone is wrong from time to time, including primary care providers, nurses, and therapists, and in the interests of the patient, it is better to speak up and voice your concerns.

 To prevent crossing professional boundaries, the CNA should: